 - The Time principle - When you are under time pressure to make an important choice, you use a different decision strategy.
 Hustlers steer you towards a strategy involving less reasoning.

-Why do people say yes?
+Why do people say yes to persuasion?

 Conning and persuading are two very different things.
 However, having an understanding how to influence someone can help marketers use the art of persuasion for good.